bernardosabatinilab/two-armed-bandit-task/Mouse-Bandit-Behavior-markov/README.md

 # two-armed-bandit-3PortNosePoke-behaviorCode
-code to run two-armed-bandit mouse behavior.
+Code to run two-armed-bandit mouse behavior.
 Center port is initiation port, left and right ports are rewarded ports.

 This code was developed by Shay Neufeld and Ofer Mazor